As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 inspection of a dog's gums at the office

-Performing a thorough oral exam is a really important part of a dog’s physical exam, and is something I will try and perform every time I see a dog for a check up.
+Performing a thorough oral exam is a really important part of a dog’s physical exam, and is something I will try and perform every time I see a dog for a checkup.
 This is especially crucial because many owners won’t regularly look inside their dog’s mouth and new issues can easily go overlooked.
+On this page, I will explain the top causes of black spots on gums, and when you should be concerned.

 For the majority of dogs, we expect their gums to be a salmon pink color.
 In general, this won’t change as they get older.
 While dogs can develop some pigmented spots that are black, they should still continue to have some areas of gum where we can assess the ‘true’ gum color.